rinigus/pure-maps/README.md

 Container" command so the selected image is rebuilt.
 See [Dev Container README](.devcontainer/README.md) for details about containers.

-There are two CMake presets available: `debug-kirigami-qt5` for Qt 5 and `debug-qtcontrols6` for Qt 6.
+There are three CMake presets available: `debug-kirigami-qt5` for Qt 5, `debug-qtcontrols6` for Qt 6, and `debug-kirigami6` for Qt 6 with Kirigami.
-Both presets use Ninja, write the build tree to `build`, set `CMAKE_INSTALL_PREFIX` to `install` under the source tree, enable `RUN_FROM_SOURCE`, and bundle the development copies of GPXPy and the Geoclue2 Qt plugin.
+These presets use Ninja, write the build tree to `build`, set `CMAKE_INSTALL_PREFIX` to `install` under the source tree, enable `RUN_FROM_SOURCE`, and bundle the development copies of GPXPy and the Geoclue2 Qt plugin.
 Configure with